-We have already mentioned the profound love of learning and respect for traditions in Eastern societies.
-As a consequence, the teacher-student relationship in Asiahas always been far more spiritually important and guided by mutual respect, love, and humility than in Western societies.
-One can only imagine the emotional abuse Asia – a kind, ancient, proud, and exceptionally intelligent civilization – suffered at the hands of her often unfriendly and very oppressive Western master.
-This brings to mind the song “Mad World” by Gary Jules:
+We have already mentioned the profound love for learning and the respect for traditions in Eastern societies.
+As a consequence, the teacher-student relationship in Asiahas always been far more spiritually important and guided by mutual respect, love and humility than in all Western societies.
+One can only guess at the emotional abuse Asia, as a kind, ancient, proud and exceptionally intelligent civilization, suffered from the often unfriendly, very oppressive and unrequited “love-relationship” of the Western master and his Asian pupil, which reminds one of that Mad World-song by Gary Jules:

-Today’s de-Westernization is not only taking place in obvious places like China, Japan, Russia, Korea etc., but also in the Middle East, Africa, and South-East Asia.
+Today’s de-Westernization is not only taken place in the obvious places like China, Japan, Russia, Korea etc., but also in the Middle East, Africa, and South-East Asia.
 Many people have serious doubts about the West, its intentions and deeply flawed views.
-Ultranationalist bestsellers like The Japan That Can Say No (1989) by Akio Morita and Shintaro Ishihara, and China Can Say No (1996) by Song Qiang (宋强) are among the milder ones of their kind, both strongly opposing the Caucasian world order and Western values (Morita, 1989; Song, 1996).
-Why should Japanese culture bow down to the whims of America’s corporate culture?
-Why don’t China and India with their histories of 5,000 years and combined population of 2.5 billion resist this pre-adolescent monkey business of the USA with regards to teaching Asia a lesson in human rights, democracy, and statecraft?
-After all, the USA ‘pre-emptively’ bombed the Middle East and tortured ‘enemy combatants’ at Guantanamo Bay Detention Camp on the shore of Cuba (Human Rights Watch, 2003; Amnesty International, 2005).
+Ultra-nationalist bestsellers like The Japan that can say No (1989) by Akio Morita and Shintaro Ishihara, and China can say No (1996) by Song Qiang (宋强) et al. are among the more sympathetic readings, both strongly opposing the Caucasian world order and Western values (Morita, 1989; Song, 1996).
+Why should Japanese culture bow down toAmerica’s corporate culture’s fits?
+Why are China or India with their histories of 5000 years and 2,5 billion people not wise enough and many enough to resist this pre-adolescent monkey business of the US, with regards to teaching Asia a lesson on human rights, democracy, and statecraft, while “pre-emptively” bombing the Middle East into pieces and torturing ‘enemy combatants’ at Guantanamo Bay Detention Camp on the shore of Cuba (Human Rights Watch, 2003; Amnesty International, 2005)?